-I was raised in a home where shoes were worn all the way to our closets.
+I was raised in a home where shoes were worn all the way to our bedrooms.
 My husband was raised in a home where shoes were left at the door.
 When we moved in together we knew we would have to make a few lifestyle compromises.
 An effective front door shoe storage solution was definitely one of them!

 Why You Should Remove Shoes at the Door

 Simply put, you should not wear your shoes in your home because they are dirty.
 According to a study done in 2016 by researchers at the University of Arizona, there were an average of 421,000 units of bacteria discovered on the bottom of 26 shoe samples they tested.
 They discovered that in 90% of test cases, the bacteria transferred from the shoes onto clean tile floors!